 Cabrini College must comply with fourteen standards to be able to renew accreditation.
 Self-studies require close planning, communication among constituents, time, and project management.

 A self‑study starts with creating a self‑study design document that outlines key research questions that we ask of ourselves to systematically evaluate our performance across the standards.
-As the self‑study process progresses, answers to these questions—which must be backed by evidence—will be complied to create the final self‑study report.
-This report, when finalized, is made available to the Cabrini community for review before being submitted to the Middle States Commission on Higher Education.

 The Evolving Self-Study Report